SteiningerSebastian/SteiningerScripts/Lab. Virtualization and DevOps.md

 6. **Update the Deployment:** Create a Kubernetes Deployment manifest that references the image.
 Use the `imagePullPolicy` field to specify when the image should be pulled (e.g., `Always`, `IfNotPresent`).
 7. **Apply the Deployment:** Integrate the pipeline with Kubernetes to apply the updated Deployment manifest.
 8. **Configure deployment strategies:** Consider using deployment strategies like `RollingUpdate` or `Recreate` to control how updates are applied to your application.
-9. Trigger the update by applying an updated deployment .yaml using `kubectl apply -f deployment.yaml`
+9. **Trigger the update:** by applying an updated deployment .yaml using `kubectl apply -f deployment.yaml`

 # Capstone Project
 Based on what you have learned, select an application you would like to deploy.
 This could be, for example, a web server with a front-end and back-end, a gaming server (if sufficiently complex), or any other application you can imagine.